 RENT CREATOR JONATHAN LARSON LIVED HIS BOHEMIAN LIFE IN THE MOMENT.
-HIS INNOVATIVE MUSICAL ENCOURAGES US ALL TO DO THE SAME.
+HIS INNOVATIVE 1996 MUSICAL ENCOURAGES EACH OF US TO DO THE SAME.

 “Rent” runs Feb.
 20-28 at the Fox Theatre.
 Tickets HERE or at 855.285.8499.

 IT HAS BEEN 23 YEARS, and five hundred twenty-five thousand six hundred minutes, since Jonathan Larson gifted the world with Rent and left an indelible mark on American musical theater.

 The convention-busting musical opened on Broadway on April 29, 1996, and ran for more than 12 years.
 But its roots go back to 1993 and the New York Theatre Workshop, where the show was nurtured, had its off-Broadway home and suffered an unbelievable loss.